Greewil/version-update-helper/README.md

                                      Suggesting to use this parameter to force increasing version when your project configuration expects to increase versions only when there is git diff.
+                                     This parameter can't be used with '--check-git-diff'.
+            [--offline
+              | --airplane-mode]     to work offline without updating origin/MAIN_BRANCH_NAME
-                                     This parameter can't be used with '--check-git-diff'. mrp, module-root-path     show root path of specified module (for monorepos projects) [-q | --quiet]           to show only root path (or errors messages if there are so) [-pm=<project_module>]   to use specified module of mono repository project (instead of default) pm, project-modules      show all project modules of current mono repository that were specified in .vuh [-q | --quiet]           to show only project modules (or errors messages if there are so)
+                                     and to stop searching for vuh updates. mrp, module-root-path        show root path of specified module (for monorepos projects) [-q | --quiet]           to show only root path (or errors messages if there are so) [-pm=<project_module>]   to use specified module of mono repository project (instead of default) pm, project-modules          show all project modules of current mono repository that were specified in .vuh [-q | --quiet]           to show only project modules (or errors messages if there are so)

     This tool suggest relevant version for your current project or even update your local project's version.